zkochan/foso-trojan/README.md

 foso('homepage');
 ```

+**NOTE:** If not specified, the js file called index.js will be added to the page.

 ## Usage

 Open the console in the browser and execute `foso.on()` in order to attach the Foso scripts to the page.